5 Highly effective home assistant marketing strategies

 Home assistants like Amazon Echo or Google Home, which understand your verbal commands, are the key drivers behind this growth.
 As of today, you can use these devices to look up recipes and check on the weather, but as demand grows for these devices, content strategists need to be aware of how to leverage them as a marketing channel.

-The Era of Voice
+The era of voice

 Before we get into how to use home assistants to market your brand, let’s first take a look at where the world stands in relation to this emerging technology.